Finnclipper ferry current position

 Except on Finland-Sweden routes, meals are not included in the fares.
 Discount-priced dining packages can be purchased upon booking.
 Meals can be also purchased separately on the ship.
 Meal prices are inclusive of drinks (water, milk, juice, coffee, tea).
 On Finland-Germany routes, the "Dinner Superior" package includes as beverages the standard water, milk, juice, coffee, tea, as well as draught beer, wine by the glass and selected soft drinks.

 Passengers booking longer ferry deals (return, roundtrip or multi-leg voyage) receive 20% discount on all ferry crossings following the first trip.
-The discount requires booking of all legs of the itinerary at the same time.
-If the first part of the voyage is cancelled, the return or multi-leg discount will be removed from the new first section.
+The discount requires the booking of all legs of the itinerary at the same time.
+If the first part of the voyage is canceled, the return or multi-leg discount will be removed from the new first section.